-The single molecule real-time (SMRT) sequencing is a third generation sequencing that allows for long-read sequencing.
-With the RSII technology, we are able to get an average of 4-6 Kb read length with 3-20 Kb library preparations, generating about 1200 Mb per SMRT cell.
+Single-molecule real-time (SMRT) sequencing is a third generation sequencing that allows for long-read sequencing.
+With the RSII technology, we are able to get full-length large amplicons (>1 kb) and, for 10-20 kb library preparations, average read lengths of 8-12 kb, generating about 1200 Mb per SMRT cell.
+With the Sequel technology we are able to get full-length large amplicons and transcripts (>1 kb), generating about 6-7 Gb per SMRT cell and, for 12-25 kb library preparations, average read lengths of 10-12 kb, generating 5-6 Gb.
 We are an HHMI-designated Pacific Biosciences (PacBio) sequencing site offering services for library preparation as well as sample sequencing.

-We are pleased to announce that we now offer Sequel sequencing in addition to the PacBio RSII platform.
-Please contact us to check which platform suits your project best.
+We now offer Sequel sequencing in addition to the PacBio RSII platform.
+We also now offer special services, which include Isoform sequencing (PacBio Iso-Seq) and multiplexing for amplicons and microbial genomes.
+Please contact us to check which platform and services best suit your project.

 We provide library preparations and sequencing for: